 Submarines smaller than the V-4 were equipped to carry small float planes in waterproof hangars.
 Surfacing, the airplanes could be assembled and launched for scouting or other actions.
 The LZ-127’s smaller predecessor, the USS Los Angeles, was equipped with an airplane handling device and successfully launched & recovered hook-equipped airplanes in flight.
 Originally envisioned as seaplanes for obvious reasons, budgetary restrictions never allowed even an experiment of this technology in the form of a sky-hook equipped floatplane.

 More important than any technological similarities, or mirror imaged theories of operation, was something much less obvious: crews’ camaraderie.
 A ship of the fleet, authorized by Congress, christened in a ceremony, given a name and a sponsor, has a crew that calls it ‘home.’
 The stressful, strenuous jobs are divided into watches, so the ship can operate 24/7 indefinitely.
 Each crewman has a job to do, but when off duty, he’s still on board.
 Getting off the boat is the temporary condition, as opposed to the temporary nature of a noisy airplane ride.
-It is the exception; the disposable craft’s mission is to be endured, followed by returning ‘home.’
-Until you have been part of a ship’s crew and pulled your share of the load, it would be difficult to relate why some soul-less mass produced airplane (or even interchangeable blimp, requisitioned like an automobile or office chair) could ever develop the crew camaraderie found in a submarine or a rigid airship.
+The disposable airplane’s mission is to be endured, followed by returning ‘home.’
+Until you have been part of a ship’s crew and pulled your share of the load, it would be difficult to relate why some soul-less mass produced airplane (or even interchangeable blimp, requisitioned by supply like an automobile or office chair) could ever develop the crew camaraderie found in a submarine or a rigid airship.

 A crew that might call their corpsman their “penis machinist” could have been found in either vessel above or below the ocean surface.
 Such a crew gets to know what they need to do with a greater intensity than temporary operators of vehicles – and they tend to pull each other through the rough times.